 It’s got the ports you need most often - one input, so you can perform, and four outputs so you can connect more gear without re-patching.
 USB connects input and output to your computer or mobile device, so you can use MIDI with your favorite software.

 cubit go is lightweight and compact.
 It's also driverless and USB powered, which means it works with phones and tablets as well as computers.
 And the jacks are top-mounted to fit cubit go into tight spaces, even when cabled up.

-- Four hardware-mirrored output jacks - no software lag
+- Four hardware-mirrored MIDI OUT jacks - no software lag

 - Opto-isolated MIDI IN to reduce ground loops